W1nterF/largenumbers/README.md

 The screenshot shows that the 8-bit key was guessed in less than 1 millisecond, the 16-bit key took 15 milliseconds.
-The 32-bit key was guessed in 273265 milliseconds (4 minutes 33 seconds)
+The 32-bit key was guessed in 273265 milliseconds (4 minutes 33 seconds).

 To select a 64-bit key, it will take twice as much time, and so on.

 **It is clearly seen how quickly the required time began to increase with increasing key length.**